(Quick Reference)

 You can also customize the behaviour of the controller that backs the Resource annotation.

-The class must provide a constructor that takes a domain class as it’s argument.
+The class must provide a constructor that takes a domain class as its argument.
 The second constructor is required for supporting Resource annotation with readOnly=true.

 This is a template that can be used for subclassed RestfulController classes used in Resource annotations: